Jonathan and Martha Kent: Birthright

 The Kents were again altered in 2003's Superman: Birthright limited series by Mark Waid, which again revised Superman's origins.
 Jonathan is portrayed as having a more strained relationship with his son, mainly due to Jonathan's childhood experiences with his overbearing father, and he and Martha are depicted as far younger at the time of Clark adopting his Superman identity than in past portrayals, appearing here to be scarcely middle-aged.

-The Kents' appearances were altered to resemble the younger versions of actor John Schneider and actress Annette O'Toole, who portray the Kents in the Smallville television series.
+The Kents' appearances were altered to resemble the younger versions of John Schneider and Annette O'Toole, who portray the Kents in the Smallville television series.
 Although now shown wearing glasses, Jonathan has a full head of blond hair, and Martha has long red tresses.
 This younger portrayal of the Kents has persisted in the regular DC Universe since Birthright was published.